MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

 #### Task 1: Configure the team project

-In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **Parts Unlimited** template.
+In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **ReleaseGates** template.

 1. On your lab computer, start a web browser and navigate to [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net).
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.